Growing a product and introducing new features means expanding the team.

-Kevin first joined Futurestay as an intern and has expanded his role as a full-time team member.
+Kevin started at Futurestay as an intern and has since expanded his role into a full-time developer.
 We’re excited to recognize Kevin and his accomplishments and welcome him to the team.

 Read more about Kevin from his interview:

 We spend a lot of time bonding over meals.
 Do you have a favorite food?